Q What are leafhoppers?

 A Their overall shape is a narrow wedge, a bit like an elongated aphid or greenfly, often with a frog-like front with large eyes.
 When disturbed, adult leafhoppers can leap up to two feet, after which they can fly to escape.
 Juveniles can leap but cannot fly.

-Q How do I know if they are present?
+Q How do I know if leafhoppers are present?

 A Leafhoppers feed by piercing the leaves to reach the sap.
 Where this happens the leaf becomes speckled with pale, even white, spots.
 Sometimes the leaves are totally bleached, and may be distorted.
 Small plants, seedlings for example, can be killed, and larger plants can shed their leaves if badly attacked.
 Leafhoppers exude a sticky liquid called honeydew which, in severe attacks, can cover the foliage.
 Sooty moulds can colonise this coating, turning leaves black.
 Another sign is the cast-off skins of the immature forms.
 These pale, empty skins are sometimes referred to as ghost flies.

-Q Can I confuse them with anything else?
+Q Can I confuse leafhoppers with anything else?

 A Froghoppers are very similar plant bugs.
 The commonest is cuckoospit, which is easily recognised by its frothy covering.
 It can be dealt with by squashing or hosing away.